siserin/freecodecamp/Responsive Web Design/Build a Personal Portfolio Webpage/README.md

 **Objective:** Build an app that is functionally similar to https://personal-portfolio.freecodecamp.rocks.
 Do not copy this demo project.

-User Stories:
+## User Stories:

-Your portfolio should have a welcome section with an id of welcome-section The welcome section should have an h1 element that contains text Your portfolio should have a projects section with an id of projects The projects section should contain at least one element with a class of project-tile to hold a project The projects section should contain at least one link to a project Your portfolio should have a navbar with an id of navbar The navbar should contain at least one link that you can click on to navigate to different sections of the page
+1.- Your portfolio should have a welcome section with an 'id' of 'welcome-section' 2.- The welcome section should have an 'h1' element that contains text 3.- Your portfolio should have a projects section with an 'id' of 'projects' 4.- The projects section should contain at least one element with a 'class' of 'project-tile' to hold a project The projects section should contain at least one link to a project Your portfolio should have a navbar with an id of navbar The navbar should contain at least one link that you can click on to navigate to different sections of the page